uf-mil/mil/docs/software/adding_documentation.md

     ```bash
     $ git clone https://github.com/uf-mil/mil -j8 --recurse-submodules
     ```
-2. Switch to the `noetic-migration` branch, and make your own branch off of this.
+2. Make your own branch off of `master`.
 This branch only will be used by you (and any collaborators working with you), so feel free to play around with things.
     ```bash
     $ cd mil
-    $ git checkout noetic-migration
-    $ git submodule update --init --recursive
-    $ git checkout -b noetic-<your branch name here>
+    $ git checkout -b <your branch name here>
     ```
 3. Install Python and the needed dependencies.
 This will vary based on your operating system.